uutils/coreutils/README.md

 Why?
 ----

-Many GNU, linux and other utils are pretty awesome, and obviously [some](http://gnuwin32.sourceforge.net) [effort](http://unxutils.sourceforge.net) has been spent in the past to port them to windows.
-However those projects are either old, abandoned, hosted on CVS, written in platform-specific C, etc.
+Many GNU, Linux and other utils are pretty awesome, and obviously [some](http://gnuwin32.sourceforge.net) [effort](http://unxutils.sourceforge.net) has been spent in the past to port them to Windows.
+However, those projects are either old, abandoned, hosted on CVS, written in platform-specific C, etc.

-Rust provides a good platform-agnostic way of writing systems utils that are easy to compile anywhere, and this is as good a way as any to try and learn it.
+Rust provides a good, platform-agnostic way of writing systems utils that are easy to compile anywhere, and this is as good a way as any to try and learn it.

 Build Instructions